sisl.SparseAtom

 Data type of sparse elements

-- property finalized
+- property finalized: bool

 Whether the contained data is finalized and non-used elements have been removed